timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 a timestamp well in the past, which has a timestamp that already corresponds to a compressed chunk.

-In the below example, we backfill data into a temporary table; such temporary tables are short-lived and only exist for the duration of the database session.
+In this example, data is backfilled into a temporary table.
+Temporary tables are short-lived and only exist for the duration of the database session.
 Alternatively, if backfill is common, one might use a normal table for this instead, which would allow multiple writers to insert into the table at the same time before the `decompress_backfill` process.

 <procedure>